moazzam-samoo/nocturne/README.md

 **A Premium Portfolio Music Discovery App built with Flutter.**

-Nocturne (formerly SM Music) is a modern, feature-rich music streaming and download application designed to showcase advanced Flutter capabilities, Clean Architecture, and immersive UI/UX design.
+Nocturne (formerly SM Music) is a premium music discovery app built with **Flutter**.
+Powered by the **Saavn API**, it offers **unlimited free music downloads** and high-fidelity streaming.
+Experience a vast library of Bollywood and International hits with offline support, robust background playback, and a stunning neon glassmorphism UI.

 ---